Frequently Asked Questions

 Can we meet you to discuss our event?

-If you able to arrange a suitable time and place in the Southampton area, then it may be possible for you to meet with one of the band for an informal discussion prior to the event.
+If you are able to arrange a suitable time and place in the Southampton area, then it may be possible for you to meet with one of the band members for an informal discussion prior to the event.
 However, we are easily contactable in other ways, so in most cases, arrangements can be organised as quickly via email or over the phone.

 Setting Up